BPert/TP_WF_Snakemake/README.md

 >rule cutadapt:

 Removal of adapters via cutadaptc.
 If you wish to use this for another analysis with similar workflow, be sure to change the adapter sequences used as needed.
 Takes fastq input, gives fastq output.

+**Here a wrapper have been used just to investigate a little bit further on how this function work...**

 ## Post-trimming quality control
 >rule fastqc_post: